Type on multiple computers with one keyboard

 Every key layout supported

-CursorHop transmits raw key codes, which the receiving operating system interprets according to its own keyboard layout settings.
-This means QWERTY, AZERTY, Dvorak, Colemak, and international layouts all work correctly.
+The receiving operating system applies its own keyboard layout, so QWERTY, AZERTY, Dvorak, Colemak, and international layouts all work correctly.
 Each computer uses its own configured layout.

 Keyboard sharing across plans

-Keyboard sharing is available on every plan, including the free trial.
-The free trial includes full Pro features for up to 2 computers.
+Keyboard sharing is available on every plan, including the 7-day trial.
+The trial includes full Pro features for up to 2 computers.
 Pro Plus supports 5 computers, and Max supports up to 10.
-All keyboard input is encrypted with Noise protocol across all plans — important when typing passwords or sensitive data.
+All keyboard input is encrypted across all plans - important when typing passwords or sensitive data.